Motorhome toolkit – Essential tools for Classic motorhome travel

 This is one of the motorhome owners staples.
 It can get you out of a lot of difficult situations if something breaks unexpectedly.
 It’s very sticky and it’s strong.
 I can’t even begin to list the things I have done with this but at the moment there is a bit of gaffer tape holding the fridge shelf in place until I come up with a better solution.
 The only downside is if you leave it stuck to something for any length of time the glue goes hard and is a real pain to get off of things.

-Just choose one they are all pretty good and essential for the motorhome.
+Just choose one they are all pretty good and an essential for the motorhome.

 Mighty Grab Adhesive